 Power and Powerlessness: Exploring Issues of Race and Culture in Therapy is the first in an Inclusive CAT series of full and half day CPD events focussing on CAT practice in the context of equality, diversity and intersectionality.
 These aim to support CAT therapists in working sensitively and effectively with individuals and client groups with protected characteristics.

 The series includes an afternoon session with Jessie on Working with Interpreters, Bilingualism and CAT.
-You can book both half days together at a reduced rate by following this link.
+It is no longer possible to book both half days together at a reduced rate, but you can book the afternoon session separately by following this link.

 Aims and learning outcomes

 - Explore issues around race and culture and the impact of these on self and others in clinical work and supervision.

 - Particularly focus on power dynamics in considering race and culture in therapy.